denis-sokolov/eslint-plugin/docs/setup.md

 Run with `npm run lint` and address the concerns.

-If you disagree with a rule or you want to postpone handling it for later, disable in your .eslintrc.js:
+If you want to postpone handling a rule for later, or if you disagree with a rule (let us know!), disable in your .eslintrc.js:

 ```js
 module.exports = {